HMS-Core/hms-ml-demo/TranslatorKotlin/README.md

 Android 4.4 or later is recommended.

 ## License
-The sample code has obtained the [Apache 2.0 license] (http://www.apache.org/licenses/LICENSE-2.0).
+The sample code has obtained the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).